 Okay, I am her mom, and I admit to being just a little bit biased, but I need to add that her writing is really, really good.
 Her content is unique and absorbing…. you’ll laugh, you’ll relate, you’ll love her metaphors, you’ll want to bookmark pages and write in the margins, you’ll be surprised (and maybe shocked), and you might even cry a little.
 (And little-known fact just for my blog readers – that’s Allie’s own handwriting on the cover!)

 My daughter was blessed to have teachers who valued creativity and worked hard to develop that quality in their students.
-As one of her (early) teachers it’s inspiring to see this creativity flourishing!
+As one of her (early) teachers it’s inspiring to see her creativity flourishing!

 I hope you’ll pick up a copy of Twenty-Two for yourself or for a young woman in your life, and be encouraged by what’s possible when we teach kids to be creative!